AndresDuque/andresduque.github.io/_posts/2020-02-07-welcome-to-jekyll.markdown

 Said that, that doesn't meaning I am not meesing around learnig new technologies and creating any dummy project.

-You will a small part of me here!
+You will find a small part of me here!

 Be welcome!